scrabbletank/farhome-rules/spacehome/rulesdoc.md

 - Cast Time: 2 AP
 - Range: Self

-Form a thin barrier of psykentic energy around yourself.
-Make a Psykentics roll, For every 3 successes, rounded up, you gain +1 to any Toughness rolls you make.
+Form a thin barrier of psykinetic energy around yourself.
+Make a Psykinetic roll, For every 3 successes, rounded up, you gain +1 to any Toughness rolls you make.
 You ignore any Suppression or Stunned you recieve unless the roll that inflicts them is 3 or more successes greater than your own.

 ***Overcharge***: +1 Successes to your roll.